glaforte/TabbyEngine/docs/_posts/2018-10-13-advanced-water.md

 <img src="../../../assets/godot-map-5.PNG"/>

 <h3>Underwater</h3>
-The addition of rivers was important to me, but I underestimated the effect it would have on my project.
+The addition of rivers was important to me, but I underestimated the impact it would have on my project.
 It affects most elements of the gameplay.
 What happens when the user wants to put a block of wood underwater?
 How can the player character jump over the river?
 What happens when a rabbit dives in the ocean?
 Where can I spawn the player's home with a guarantee to be above water?
 Turns out it is quite a bit of work to adapt everything into a decent package!

 <h4>Underwater Camera</h4>
 I added code to detect when the player's camera went underwater.
 When that happens, I duplicate the World Environment and set it to the camera with some tweaks: I add fog and reduce the view distance considerably.
 This gives me a decent effect that tells the user quickly that he is underwater.